LaSondra Barrett: USA Basketball

 Barrett was named to the USA Women's U19 team which represented the US in the 2009 U19 World's Championship, held in Bangkok, Thailand in July and August 2009.
 Although the USA team lost the opening game to Spain, they went on to win their next seven games to earn a rematch against Spain in the finals, and won the game 81–71 to earn the gold medal.
 Barrett scored 6.0 points per game.

 WNBA

-She was selected in the first round of the 2012 WNBA Draft (10th overall) by the Washington Mystics, and played for the team for one year.
+She was selected in the first round of the 2012 WNBA draft (10th overall) by the Washington Mystics, and played for the team for one year.

+Coaching career

+Barrett was hired as an assistant coach for the University of Iowa women's basketball team in April 2025.
+This followed a three year stint as an assistant coach at Georgia Tech.
+Prior to Georgia Tech, Barrett was on the coaching staff at Houston, Louisiana Tech and Florida International.